Esri/arcgis-maps-sdk-java-samples/scene/realistic-light-and-shadows/README.md

-# Realistic Lighting and Shadows
+# Realistic lighting and shadows

 Show realistic lighting and shadows for the time of day.